deliciousfudge/FMA-Application-Coding-Problem/readme.md

 It's really simple.
 The first player will be the X, the second player will be the O. You keep playing the game until there is a winner, a draw, or someone gives up.

 ### Running the Program
-Included in this repository is a file called TicTacToe.zip.
+Included in the releases section of this repository is a file called TicTacToe.zip.
 Unzip this to a local folder of your choice and open TicTacToe.exe to run the program.

 ### Assumptions Made
 * As no style guide was provided with the project brief, I have tried to keep to the official C# coding conventions except where mentioned otherwise below: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions.